Where Your Treasure Is: How Money Directs Your Heart

-We often think that the things we do with our money demonstrate what’s going on in our hearts, and this can often be true.
+We often think the things we do with our money demonstrate what’s going on in our hearts, and this can often be true.
 But the relationship between your heart and your wallet isn’t a one-way street.
 Just as your heart can influence the way you spend money, your financial choices can change the state of your heart.
 And that’s a power worth taking note of.

 Our basis for this study comes from the Bible, in a famous teaching that Jesus gave on money.
 Let’s read Matthew 6:19-21 and then examine what it says about the relationship between our money and our hearts:

 Do not store up for yourselves treasures on earth, where moths and vermin destroy,and where thieves break in and steal.
-20 But store up for yourselves treasures in heaven,where moths and vermin do not destroy, and where thieves do not break in and steal.21 For where your treasure is, there your heart will be also.
+But store up for yourselves treasures in heaven,where moths and vermin do not destroy, and where thieves do not break in and steal.
+For where your treasure is, there your heart will be also.

 With that concept in mind, let’s take a closer look at the final sentence of this passage.
 “For where your treasure is, there your heart will be also.”
 We very often interpret that sentence to mean that the way we spend our money is evidence of the condition of our heart.
 And while this is often the case, I don’t think that’s precisely what Jesus is saying here.

 What does this mean for you?
-It means that the choices you make about your time and money aren’t simply mundane decisions.
+It means the choices you make about money matter.
 Each time you chose to pursue one kind of treasure or another, you gently nudge your heart in the direction of the priority you’ve chosen.
 Every time you spend a dollar, you focus your heart a bit on the thing that you’re purchasing with that money.